hamyyy/SFML-Template/README.md

 PRODUCTION_FOLDER=build
 ```

+### Production building in OS X

+Use Xcode to bundle your final build!
+It's as simple as that.
+Otherwise it's going to launch through a terminal window.
+Follow the rest of the directions outlined [HERE](https://www.sfml-dev.org/tutorials/2.5/start-osx.php), copy your code-base in, and you should be good to go.

 ## Profile: Debug

 Running the **Profile: Debug** task will build the Debug target (if necessary) and generate a **profiler_analysis.stats** file from a **gmon.out** file using gcc's "gprof" profiler.
 You can then examine the stats file in the workspace.